neoforged/.github/primers/1.21.11/index.md

     - `NeutralMob#level` - Returns the level the entity is in.
     - `PlayerRideableJumping#getPlayerJumpPendingScale` - Returns the scalar to apply to the entity on player jump.
 - `net.minecraft.world.entity.ai.attributes.Attributes#DEFAULT_ATTACK_SPEED` - The default attack speed.
-- `net.minecraft.world.entity.ai.behavior.ChargeAttack` - Handles a charge attack performed by a mob.
-- `net.minecraft.world.entity.ai.goal.SpearUseGoal` - Handles a mob using a spear.
 - `net.minecraft.world.entity.ai.memory.MemoryModuleType`
     - `CHARGE_COOLDOWN_TICKS` - The number of cooldown ticks after a charge attack.
     - `ATTACK_TARGET_COOLDOWN` - The number of cooldown ticks before attacking a target.